christinaqiu3/AssetBrowser/README.md

 - shadcn-ui
 - Tailwind CSS

-With help from Lovable for UI elements and structuring
+With help from Lovable for UI elements and code structuring